How to open a computer case

-Note: If you've removed a side of the computer and cannot see the inside of the computer, it's likely the wrong side of the computer case was removed.
-Try removing the other side of the case to expose the inside of the computer.
+If you've removed a side of the computer and cannot see inside the computer, the wrong side of the computer case was likely removed.
+Try removing the opposite side of the case to expose the inside of the computer.

 Finally, some computer cases use a combination of thumbscrews and screwless mechanisms to hold the side of a computer case in place.
 If you only needed to remove one screw on the back of the computer, it's likely you're working with this type of case.

 Screwless computer cases

 There are several techniques on how computer and case manufacturers develop a screwless entry chassis.
-Therefore, keep in mind that the steps below may not apply to your computer case.
+Therefore, realize that the steps below may not apply to your computer case.